Harsh24081990/PySpark/SCD1_in_DataBricks.md

-# SCD type 1 using Merge into statement:-
+## SCD type 1 using Merge into statement

 ```
 MERGE INTO TargetTable AS target